Skip to main content

 4. Nature and degree of control.
 Independent contractors make their own hours, set pay rates, do not require supervision, and can work for other companies.
 If a company sets the work schedule and compensation, supervises the work, even electronically, and restricts the worker from working for other companies, then it is an employer-employee relationship.

-5. Extent to which the work performed is an integral part of the potential employer's business.
-This factor does not look at a worker's individual contribution, instead it looks to whether their function is an integral part of their business.
-There is an employer-employee relationship where the work is “critical, necessary, or central to the potential employer's principal business."
-For example, a driver for a trucking company is an integral part of the trucking company's business but a cleaning person for the trucking company, while important, is not integral to their business.
+5. Extent to which the work performed is an integral part of the potential employer’s business.
+This factor does not look at a worker’s individual contribution but if their function is an integral part of their business.
+There is an employer-employee relationship where the work is “critical, necessary, or central to the potential employer’s principal business.”

 6. Skill and initiative.
 A company that trains a worker to do a job may suggest an employer-employee relationship.
 A worker who brings their own specialized skills may be classified as an independent contractor.
 Still, it is not necessarily a given because a worker can be highly skilled and bring those skills to an employer.